 We encourage entries from all our members - both Young Embroiderers and Young Quilters alike, and the competition is judged on interpretation, skills and originality.

-The title for this year's de Denne Competition is "Imprisoned Splendour".
+The title for this year's de Denne Competition was "Imprisoned Splendour".
 The inspirational photos above should give you some idea of what "Imprisoned Splendour" might mean.
-We would encourage our young embroiderers to research where splendid things come from originally - like a butterfly in a chrysalis or how they evolve like the exploding volcano.

 There are Junior Embroiderers groups around the country that are run by volunteer members of the Embroiderers' Guild.
 The group leaders, helpers and the textile artists we work with have a passion for enthusing and encouraging young people (girls and boys) to learn to create fun, exciting, interesting and artisitic embroidery from practical items and fashion accessories to artistic pieces that push the boundaries of design.